ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The CMW tunnel type ({{fig-cddl-tunnel}}) allows for moving a CMW in one serialization format, either JSON or CBOR, into a collection that uses the opposite serialization format.

 Both tunnel types are arrays with two elements.
-The first element, a fixed text string starting with a `#`, acts as a "magic" number.
+The first element, a fixed text string starting with a `#`, acts as a sentinel value.
 The `#`, which is not an acceptable start symbol for the `Content-Type` production ({{collected-cddl}}), makes it possible to disambiguate a CMW tunnel from a CMW array.

 ~~~ cddl